-Hollandaise sauce is an essential component of Eggs Benedict, and a lovely adornment for all kinds of egg dishes and vegetable dishes, like warm asparagus and broccoli, and for delicate fish poached in white wine.
+Hollandaise sauce is an essential component of eggs Benedict, and a lovely adornment for all kinds of egg and vegetable dishes, like warm asparagus and broccoli, and for delicate fish poached in white wine.
 Like mayonnaise, it is a classic “emulsion” sauce, which depends on the marvelous capacity of an egg yolk to hold in suspension a much greater volume of butter (or oil, in the case of mayonnaise).
 But in a hollandaise, careful heating and constant whisking bring the butter and yolks together in an even more delicate alliance, with rich flavor and a thick, smooth texture.–Julia Child and Jacques Pépin

 For the hollandaise sauce

-3 egg yolks
+- 3 large egg yolks

-1 tablespoon water
+- 1 tablespoon water

-Freshly ground white pepper
+- Freshly ground white pepper, to taste

-For Jacques’ poached eggs
+For the poached eggs

-4 large eggs, the fresher the better
+- 4 large eggs, the fresher the better

-For the eggs benedict
+For the eggs Benedict

-4 warm poached eggs
+- 4 warm poached eggs

 Make the hollandaise sauce